djsutherland/opt-mmd/gan/README.md

 This does the GAN training.

-Code (mostly) by Hsiao-Yu Tung; feel free to contact her at sfish0101@gmail.com if you have any questions.
+This code is based on [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow).
+Hsiao-Yu Tung (sfish0101@gmail.com) did most of the modifications for the paper; feel free to contact her and/or Dougal Sutherland (dougal@gmail.com) with any questions.
+(Issues here are fine too.)

 ## Basic Usage: